 You can think of this in the context of driving.

 When you’re on the road, you don’t look just a few feet in front of your vehicle.
 Instead, you look further toward the horizon so that you are more aware of what’s going on and can make better driving decisions.

 Think of the crash of 2008.
 The people who lost their shirts are primarily those who sold at the bottom of the market.
 Those who held on, however, are now experiencing brand new highs.

 Diversify your portfolio

 When the market returns to normal, evaluate your portfolio and add diversified investments.
-Having a variety of stocks, bonds, cash and other investments will help insulate you from risk when the market takes a downward turn.
+Having a variety of

 Be proactive about diversification before the market starts trending downward, and always take advantage of opportunities to add diversified options to your portfolio.